|

 Saul’s third child, David da Costa, was born in 1817.
 On 10 November 1858, at 10 South Street Finsbury, he married his cousin Eliza (‘Elisheba’) Andrade, with whom he had at least six children – Maria, born in 1860, Kate in 1861, Herbert in 1863/4, Walter in 1864/5, Arthur in 1866/7 and Ernest in 1871/2 (details below).
 In 1861 David was recorded living at 21 Brunswick Square, St Pancras, working as a “meat salesman”.
 In 1881 he was at 17 Aberdeen Park, still a meat salesman.
 He died on 13 October 1898.

 Saul’s fourth child, Sophia, was born in 1820.
-She was apparently dead by 1881, but nothing further is known of her.
+She died, unmarried, on 18 January 1881.

 Saul’s seventh child, Eliza, was born in 1826.
 On 13 July 1862, at ChristChurch Highbury Grove, Islington, she married Edwin Ellis.

-THE CHILDREN OF BENJAMIN (1812 - 1905)
+CHILDREN OF BENJAMIN

-Another daughter, Ada Florence, was born in about 1857.
+Benjamin’s sixth child, Ada Florence, was born in about 1857.
 She married a John Henry Ferraby, by whom she had a daughter, Lilian Ada.

 THE CHILDREN OF ABRAHAM (1814 - 1883)

 Abraham’s first child, David Alfred, was born in Collingwood, Victoria, Australia, on 30 April 1859.
 Both he and his brother Will feature in the Australian Dictionary of Biography, as “anarchists and booksellers”, David’s entry reading as follows: “...
 Both brothers were active in [the] Australasian Secular Association, but their increasing advocacy of anarchist theory led to tension within that primarily freethought society.
 In May 1886, they helped to form the Melbourne Anarchists’ Club: author of its Prospectus, David was elected secretary, and was also chief organizer and theoretician. ...
 [He] set up as a bookseller, stationer, newsagent and printer at North Brunswick and later at his ‘Liberty Hall’ in Russell Street, Melbourne.
 An active speaker, he was also founder of the Melbourne Co-operative No. 1, a workshop at Albert Park.
 He contributed news and theoretical items to overseas anarchist papers, but his more significant works were published locally: Money: A Study of the Currency Question (1887), Our Social System (n.d.), An Anarchist Plan of Campaign (1888), and a utopian novel, The Melbourne Riots and How Harry Holdfast and his Friends Emancipated the Workers (1892).
 When the Anarchist Club dissolved in 1888, David sought unsuccessfully to revive the Sunday Free Discussion Society.
 In the early 1890s he became secretary to the Unemployed Workers’ Association in Richmond, concerned to encourage co-operative production and assist in land settlement, themes which had been central to his novel.
 He turned to the South Sassafras village settlement when, in 1894, business failure reduced him to near destitution, and became a ‘ten-acre selector’, storekeeper and mailman.”
+In 1882 David had married Emily Anders, with whom he had four children – Alfred Arthur born in 1883, Gertrude Louise in 1888, Hypathia E in 1889 and Proudhon W in 1893 (details below).

 Abraham’s second child, Emma Maria, was born in Collingwood in 1861.
+She married Ernest Moore and had a son Ernest Andrade, born in 1889.

 Abraham’s third child, William Charles, was born in Collingwood on 12 October 1863.
 The ADB writes of him as follows: “William had to leave school early, studying at night after working long hours in a drapery shop. ...
 By 1887 Will had moved to Sydney with his wife Emma Louisa, née Wickham, whom he had married at the Richmond registry office on 3 February 1886.
 He represented the Anarchists’ Club at the Australasian Freethought Conference in Sydney, staying there to become a ‘dealer in progressive works’.
 He did not succeed in establishing an anarchists’ club and sought to influence the newly formed Australian Socialist League.
 After some time in Mackay, Queensland, he returned to Melbourne, set up in a grocery business and became interested in acting.
 In 1898 he started a bookshop at 201 Bourke Street, moving in the late 1920s to Swanston Street.
 Andrade stocked mainly theatrical and conjuring books and supplies, but his shop also became a significant propaganda and organizing centre for emergent socialist groups throughout Australasia.
 His imports of radical literature ordered by left-wing groups were detained several times during World War I, but an intelligence report vouched for his ‘good character’.
 He was an active anti-conscriptionist but later withdrew from political activity, though still radical in outlook. ...
 [He] published the first Australian editions in translation of several of Lenin’s works.
 In 1920 Andrade moved to Sydney, opening a branch in Central Square, later transferring to 173 Pitt Street.
 His first wife had died in Melbourne in 1894 and on 6 September 1907 at North Sydney he married Hilda Champion Sinclair with Unitarian rites; their only son later managed the Melbourne business.
 Andrade made three trips to Europe between 1910 and 1935; in 1910 he also visited the United States of America.”
+William had three children with his first wife – Florence Vera born in 1892, Evelyn, and Charles Mackay born in 1888 – and one with his second wife – William Sinclair born in 1917.
+(Details of all the children are below).

-(‘Nell’), was born in Collingwood in
+Arthur, was born in Melbourne in 1883.
+He died

 THE